Blaizzy/mlx-embeddings/docs/Deprecating-Disabling-and-Removing-Formulae.md

 This general rule of thumb can be followed:

-- `deprecate!` should be used for formulae that _should_ no longer be used
+- `deprecate!` should be used for formulae that _should_ no longer be used.
-- `disable!` should be used for formulae that _cannot_ be used
+- `disable!` should be used for formulae that _cannot_ be used.
-- Formulae that have been disabled for a long time or have a more serious issue should be removed
+- Formulae that have are not longer acceptable in homebrew/core or have been disabled for over a year should be removed.

 ## Deprecation

 If a user attempts to install a deprecated formula, they will be shown a warning message but the install will succeed.

 A formula should be deprecated to indicate to users that the formula should not be used and may be disabled in the future.
-Deprecated formulae should still be able to build from source and all bottles should continue to work.
-Users who choose to install deprecated formulae should not have any issues.
+Deprecated formulae should still be able to build from source and their bottles should continue to work.

 The most common reasons for deprecation are when the upstream project is deprecated, unmaintained, or archived.